 I don’t know about you but I like my house to be sparkly and clean at Christmas time.
 I would like it to be sparkly and clean ALL the time but life sometimes gets in the way so it’s not always perfect!!

 Clear out the clutter

 It goes without saying that bedsheets and towels get washed out and worn out with their constant use.
 I like to go through the linen cupboard and have a good sort out, replacing anything that has got tired.
-Then when we have guests come to stay over the Christmas period they get to sleep on lovely new sheets and dry themselves on fluffy new towels.
+When guests come to stay over the Christmas period, they get to sleep on lovely new sheets and dry themselves on fluffy fresh towels.

 Zoflora Winter Spice Concentrated Disinfectant

 Christmas isn’t just the decorations that we put up though, or the Christmas cards we send and the gifts we give and receive; it’s about spoiling all our senses; sight, taste (all those yummy treats), hearing (Michael Buble’s Christmas songs are currently on my stereo), touch (my children seem to want to touch the Christmas tree every half an hour or so!!) and smell!!!!
 When you think of Christmas, what smells do you think of?
 Mulled wine, cinnamon, roast chestnuts, oranges, pine trees . . . with the new Zoflora Winter Spice you can make sure that your house is clean and germ-free whilst creating the aroma of Christmas.
 Zoflora is an antibacterial disinfectant.
 It is 99.9% of bacteria and viruses, just what we need right now.
 It also contains powerful odour eliminating properties too so your house will smell fresh and Christmassy.

 The White Company – Winter Botanical Candle